-Vesting of 2020-2022 Long-Term Incentive Awards
+Vesting of 2021-2023 Long-Term Incentive Awards

-The 2020-2022 performance cycle performance goals were divided equally between cumulative contract award values and cumulative adjusted EBITDA Margin, which the Compensation and Management Development Committee believed to be important metrics for driving performance and promoting alignment of the interests of our executive officers and our stockholders.
-The targets set for 2020-2022 performance goals were determined based on the business plan, and were designed to be challenging yet attainable, with the opportunity for a maximum payout of 200% of the target PSUs in connection with performance achievement of 116% of target, or greater, for cumulative contract awards, and 113% of target, or greater, for adjusted EBITDA margin.
-Target performance relative to the performance goals will result in 100% of the PSUs vesting.
-Parsons must achieve threshold performance (90% of target for cumulative contract awards and 90% of target for cumulative adjusted EBITDA margin) for at least one of these two financial metrics for any PSUs to vest.
-The resulting number of PSUs from the cumulative contract award and cumulative adjusted EBITDA achievement ("initial eligible PSUs") will then be modified by a rTSR multiplier determined based on the Company's relative Total Shareholder Return ("rTSR") percentile ranking within the Peer Benchmark (as described above) for the 2020-2022 performance cycle, with the opportunity for a maximum multiplier of 125% of the initial eligible PSUs in connection with the Company's rTSR ranking of 75th percentile or above, a target multiplier of 100% in connection with a ranking of 50th percentile, and a multiplier of 75% in connection with a ranking of 25th percentile or below.
-Achievement between threshold and target and between target and maximum will be calculated as an interpolation between potential payout results.
+The 2021-2023 performance cycle performance goals were divided equally between cumulative contract award values and cumulative adjusted EBITDA Margin, which the Compensation and Management Development Committee believed to be important metrics for driving performance and promoting alignment of the interests of our executive officers and our stockholders.
+The targets set for 2021-2023 performance goals were determined based on the business plan, and were designed to be challenging yet attainable, with the opportunity for a maximum payout of 200% of the target PSUs in connection with performance achievement of 115% of target, or greater, for cumulative contract awards, and 115% of target, or greater, for adjusted EBITDA margin.
+Target performance relative to the performance goals was set to result in 100% of the PSUs vesting.
+Parsons had to achieve threshold performance (90% of target for cumulative contract awards and 90% of target for cumulative adjusted EBITDA margin) for at least one of these two financial metrics for any PSUs to vest.
+The resulting number of PSUs from the cumulative contract award and cumulative adjusted EBITDA achievement was then modified by a rTSR Multiplier determined based on the Company's "rTSR" percentile ranking within the Peer Benchmark (as described above) for the 2021-2023 performance cycle, with the opportunity for a maximum multiplier of 125% of the initial eligible PSUs in connection with the Company's rTSR ranking of 75th percentile or above, a target multiplier of 100% in connection with a ranking of 50th percentile, and a multiplier of 75% in connection with a ranking of 25th percentile or below.
+Achievement between threshold and target and between target and maximum was calculated as an interpolation between potential payout results.